 Yes, we welcome applications from students who are being schooled at home.
 Adults in the student’s life, other than family, may be asked to submit a letter of recommendation.
 One or two letters are sufficient.

-Can I gain access to my student’s application, records, and information?
+Can my family or guardians gain access to my application, records, and information?

 In accordance with our policy and the Family Educational Rights and Privacy Act of 1974 (FERPA), we cannot release information such as a student’s grades or class schedule to family members or guardians.
 Except for information defined as “directory information,” no other information about Secondary School Program students is released outside the University—including to parents, guardians, or family members—without the student’s prior written consent, unless otherwise authorized or required by law.

 We communicate by e-mail directly with prospective and current students—not with parents or other third parties.
-Please be sure your child checks e-mail daily to ensure he or she receives important communications from the Secondary School Program.
+Please be sure you check e-mail daily to ensure you receive important communications from the Secondary School Program.

 How closely are students supervised?

 The Secondary School Program is a college-level program for high school students, so we treat our students like college students.
 We expect them to assume responsibility for themselves.
 They must manage their own schedule of sleep, study, and extracurricular activities.
 In the dorms, there is no “lights out” or “bed check.”
-Though the younger students (those who will be juniors next fall and graduating in 2018) have an in-the-dorm curfew (and are supervised by a higher ratio of proctors), the older students do not.
+Though the younger students (those who will be juniors next fall) have an in-the-dorm curfew (and are supervised by a higher ratio of proctors), the older students do not.

-This may be the first time your child has experienced this level of self-responsibility.
+This may be the first time you have experienced this level of self-responsibility.
 And we understand that it may take some adjustment.
 Still, we expect our students to be mature enough to attend all their class meetings, to do the academic work required of them, and to abide by the rules and policies set down in the Student Handbook.
 (Please note: The Student Handbook will be available here soon.)

-How can I be assured of the safety and security of my child while on campus?
+How can I be assured of safety and security while on campus?